 Start filling in the outline of your state with paint.

 I usually paint around all the edges first, then fill in the middle.
 It doesn’t matter how you choose to paint the silhouette, just make sure that it’s completely filled in.

 Paint can drip through the little holes in the burlap.
 So, make sure you put down newspaper or a towel underneath the canvas to catch any drips.

 BOSOBO Paint Brushes Set, 2 Pack 20 Pcs Round Pointed Tip Paintbrushes Nylon Hair Artist Acrylic Paint Brushes for Acrylic Oil Watercolor, Face Nail Art, Miniature Detailing and Rock Painting, BlueROYAL BRUSH RFOMW-4P Foam Brush, 4-Count

 As the finishing touch to the canvas, I added a heart sticker over the city we live(d) in.
 (I just used a plain heart sticker from my scrapbooking supplies.)

 Use a little hot glue or super glue to make sure that the sticker won’t fall off.

 Step 6: Hang it on the Wall

-This collage will be sure to remind you of all the places you have called home and the memories that you’ve made along the way.
+This collage is sure to remind you of all the places you’ve called home and the memories you’ve made along the way.
 After all, home is where the Army sends us.